 Even with Agile development, there are still challenges that make it difficult for the business to manage the aggregate effect of multiple change activities as they relate to clients and client supporting teams.
-It can be difficult to visualise the delivery pipeline through the “business impact” lens.
-Technology organisations need to collaborate closely with the business change readiness teams, or the actual business beneficiaries themselves, to truly understand how quickly the new capabilities can be adopted and the value realised.
+It can be difficult to visualize the delivery pipeline through the “business impact” lens.
+Technology organizations need to collaborate closely with the business change readiness teams, or the actual business beneficiaries themselves, to truly understand how quickly the new capabilities can be adopted and the value realized.

 The general view of business users is that there is no “business as usual” any more and that continuous change can often leave them on the back foot, unable to keep up.